nikans/MonarchRouter/README.md

 ![Monarch Router](https://github.com/nikans/MonarchRouter/blob/master/Media/logo@2x.png)

-A lightweight yet powerful functional state-based router written in Swift.
+*A lightweight yet powerful functional state-based router written in Swift.*

 Common URL conventions are used for routing.
-It's designed for you feel at home if you ever developed a server-side app routing.
+It's designed for you to feel at home if you ever developed a server-side app routing.

 Monarch Router is a declarative routing handler that decouples ViewControllers from each other via Coordinator and Presenters.
-It fits right in with Redux style State Flow and Reactive frameworks.
+It fits right in with Redux style state flow and reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.
 Presenters abstract UI creation and modification.

 Monarch Router is distributed via SPM and Cocoapods.

-*Monarch butterflies weight less than 1 gram but cover thousands of miles during their migration.
-It's considered an iconic pollinator and one of the most beautiful butterfly species.*
+> Monarch butterflies weight less than 1 gram but cover thousands of miles during their migration.
+It's considered an iconic pollinator and one of the most beautiful butterfly species.

 ## Features

 - [x] Navigating complex ViewControlles hierarchy and unwinding on path change.
+- [x] Parsing and passing route parameters to endpoints, following URL conventions.
 - [x] Deeplinking to handle Push Notifications, Shortcuts and Universal Links.
-- [x] Switching top-level app sections via changing the window's rootViewController.
-- [x] Navigating forks (tab bar like presenters).
+- [x] Navigating forks (tabbar-like presenters).
 - [x] Navigating stacks (i.e. navigation controller).
 - [x] Opening and dismissing modals, with their own hierarchy.
-- [x] Parsing and passing route parameters to endpoints, following URL conventions.
+- [x] Switching top-level app sections via changing the window's rootViewController.
 - [x] Scenes handling.
 - [ ] Handling navigation in universal apps. *(PRs welcome!)*
 - [ ] Properly abstracting Router layer to handle navigation in macOS apps.

 ## Glossary